kgwet/irrCAC/README.md

 that contain rating data from 2 raters organized in the form of a contingency table.
-The following r script shows how to compute Cohen’s kappa, Scott’s Pi, Gwet’s AC<sub>1</sub>, Brennan-Prediger, Krippendorff’s alpha, and the percent agreement coefficients from this dataset.
+The following r script shows how to compute Cohen’s kappa, Scott’s Pi, Gwet’s AC<sub>1</sub>, Brennan-Prediger, Krippendorff’s alpha, Bangdiwala’s B, and the percent agreement coefficients from this dataset.

       cont3x3abstractors
     #>         Ectopic AIU NIU